 Nearly every company now produces software or applications to enable it to do business.
 That can include using software as an interface to customer support, enabling e-commerce channels, and powering internal operations to serve customers and keep the business running.
+Code is everyone’s business, and it’s important to remember that.

 All business software is code.
 So, most medium to large companies use a lot of code, and even small companies are increasingly basing large parts of their business around code.